 Highest price ever paid: $7,200

+It takes a special kind of geek to shell out the value of a used car on an unpopular game sponsored by an unpopular liquor and played on an unpopular console.
 The Vectrex was a "portable" game console introduced in 1982, just before the video game crash of 1983, that used a controller the size of a cable remote to play black-and-white games consisting mostly of opposing geometric shapes on a cathode-ray tube screen the size of a stack of iPads.
 It was crude, cumbersome and not much to look at, but defunct liquor company Mr. Boston saw fit to create custom versions of the game Clean Sweep with its logo on the front and the mascot's top hat replacing a vacuum as the game's main character.

 Format: SNK Neo Geo